dragthor/learning/README.md

 Free.
 No ads.
 No social.
 No internet required.
 Battery friendly.
 Open source.

-All 1,000 words, plus the alphabet (upper &amp; lower).
+All 1,000 words in groups of 100, plus the alphabet (upper &amp; lower).

 Android 4.0.3 and above.